codersrank-org/repo_info_extractor/README.md

 ```

 # Roadmap
-1. v0.2.0: Add auto upload output file option.
-Now the output is saved as a ZIP file and you have to upload manually, which is not very user friendly.
 1. v0.3.0: Improve language recognition.
 The current dummy solution only checks the file extensions.
 1. v0.4.0: Recognize external libraries.
 The current script only considers the programming languages.